bipio-server/bipio/README.md

 based <a href="http://en.wikipedia.org/wiki/Pipeline_(software)">pipelines</a> to create ephemeral endpoints, complex automated workflows and message distribution hubs with 3rd party API's and
 [RPC's](http://en.wikipedia.org/wiki/Remote_procedure_call).
 It's a RESTful JSON API that supports account level namespacing.
 Clients authenticate over HTTP Basic.

-If you're familiar with Yahoo Pipes, IFTTT, Zapier, Mulesoft, Cloudworks or Temboo - the concept is similar, but this is open source, and intrinsically extensible.
+If you're familiar with Yahoo Pipes, IFTTT, Zapier, Mulesoft, Cloudwork or Temboo - the concept is a little similar.
 The server has a small footprint which lets you create and automate an internet of things that matter to you.
 It can be installed alongside your existing open source app or prototype for out-of-band message transformation, feed aggregation, queuing, social network fanout or whatever you like, even on your Rasberry Pi.

 The graph definitions, which are called [bips](https://bip.io/docs/resource/rest/bip),are unique in they allow you to transform content between adjacent nodes and chain outputs to inputs indefinitely across disparate 'cloud' services.
 You can put web-hooks, web-sockets, emails or event triggers infront of Bip graphs to perform useful work.

 There are three flavors of Bip - HTTP or SMTP endpoints, and periodic Triggers.
 Some of their characteristics include